tamwip/tamwip.github.io/content/biography.md

 title: BIOGRAPHY
 ---

-Tamir is a product design engineer based in London, UK.
-Probably best known for his solo project throughout 2020-2021 entitled "365", Tamir utilises a 'show your work' approach, illustrating the thought processes and psychological drive of consistent creation.
-On a more practical level, this means sketchlines, guide boxes and screws are rarely removed, erased or hidden.
-He believes that the process is equally, if not more, important as the output.
+Hey, I'm Tamir — a product design engineer based in London, UK.

+I'm probably best known for "365",  project (2020-2021), where I committed to showing my work every single day.
+Sketchlines, guide boxes or screws — nothing gets hidden or erased.
+I genuinely believe the process matters just as much, if not more, than the final output.
+That mindset still shapes how I work today.

-Fond of the utilitarianism of older design, Tamir often incorporates a vintage aesthetic into his art and product concepts.
-This predilection informs his creative process, as he finds inspiration in the tactile, nostalgic qualities of materials and forms from the past.
+I'm quite fond of the utilitarian charm of older design.
+There's something about the tactile, nostalgic qualities of materials and forms from the past that keeps inspiring my art and product concepts.
+If my stuff feels a bit vintage, that's not accidental.

-Tamir is a staunch supporter of the open-source movement, actively contributing to the community by sharing his designs and collaborating on projects that emphasise transparency, accessibility and innovation.
-He believes that open-source not only empowers designers and engineers but also leads to improved creation through collective knowledge.
+Open-source isn't just a buzzword for me, I actively contribute to the community by sharing designs and collaborating on projects that prioritise transparency, accessibility and innovation.
+I've seen firsthand how open-source empowers designers and engineers.
+I love that it leads to better creation through collective knowledge.

-Founded from his base in science and the arts, Tamir is the head tinkerer at [Notalegt](https://notalegt.xyz/) - a lifelong project born from the synthesis between his three fields of work.
-Rooted in engineering, enriched with design, and inspired by art.
+At the intersection of science, design and art sits [Notalegt](https://notalegt.xyz/), my lifelong tinkering project.
+I founded it from a place rooted in engineering, enriched by design and inspired by art.
+It's a lot like me really — multidisciplinary, curious and always building.

 ### EDUCATION